 Red Hat teamed with Eurotech in 2016 to start an open source project to manage Internet of Things (IoT) edge devices, from connectivity and configuration to application lifecycle.
 The project offers IoT developers and end users an open platform for end-to-end IoT implementations.

 Mergers and Acquisitions

-Red Hat acquired Ansible Inc., a provider of IT automation tools, in October 2015.
+Red Hat acquired Ansible Inc., a provider of IT automation tools, for $126 million in October 2015.
 Red Hat expects that the combination of Ansible's tools with Red Hat's portfolio will help users get to lower costs in deploying and managing cloud-native and traditional applications across hybrid cloud environments.

 In 2014 Red Hat acquired FeedHenry, an enterprise mobile application platform provider.
 FeedHenry expands Red Hat’s portfolio of application development, integration, and Platform-as-a-Service (PaaS) services.